 Alex now divides his time between performing, teaching, and composing.
 In addition to being Assistant Director of Music at St Peter’s Church, St Albans, he conducts Radlett Choral Society and Sandringham Community Choir.
-As an organist, he has recently played recitals in Oxford, St Albans, and Würzburg, Marburg, Heidelberg and Tübingen in Germany.
+As an organist, he has recently played recitals in Oxford, London, St Albans, and Weingarten, Münster, Würzburg, Marburg, Heidelberg and Tübingen in Germany.
 He has a thriving practice of private piano, organ, music theory and composition pupils, and teaches two days per week at Wycombe Abbey School.
 He was a teaching assistant in music analysis at King’s College for five years, and has lectured at the London College of Music and Media.
+He teaches conducting and composition, and lectures on harmony and counterpoint and music analysis at the University of Chichester.
 His organ teaching aims especially to help organists exploit the potential of mechanical action instruments to create musical and stylish performances.

-including Gemini, Lontano, Chinook, the
+including Gemini, Lontano, Chinook, the Praetorius Choir, St